brotame/multi-step-form/README.md

 You can collect the data from the 1st step into a hidden form and submit it when the user moves to the 2nd step.
 In order to do so, you must:

-1. Place a hidden form anywhere on the page and give it a unique ID.
+1. Place a hidden form anywhere on the page and give it a unique ID. `I.E: #hidden-form`
 2. In the form, place the same inputs that you want to collect and give them the following ID: `"hidden-" + InputID`.

 > I.E: to collect the email field that has **#email** ID, you must place in the hidden form an email field with **#hidden-email** as ID.

-### Recap
+### Summary

 To sum up, the following items **must have a unique ID**: